jtibbertsma/lru_cache/readme.md

 ## Usage

 The keys in the table are void pointers.
-It's up to the user to provide a hash function.
-More detailed usage information is in the header file.
+The user can provide a hash function to hash the keys, so the keys can be anything.
+If no hash function is given, then a reasonable default is used.